MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/routes-stops-trips.md

 - The exact location is provided using coordinates (`stop_lat` and `stop_lon`)
 - The sixth field (`location_type`) is used to differentiate stops from stations
 - The first record corresponds to a bus stop, hence `location_type=0`
-- The second record corresponds to station, hence `location_type=1`
+- The second record corresponds to a station, hence `location_type=1`
 - A complete list of values for `location_type `can be found [here](../../reference/#stopstxt).

 <hr>